 There are two main types of dialysis:

 The type of dialysis you will receive depends on your individual situation and lifestyle preference.
-It is important that you learn about both types and talk to your physician before deciding which is right for you.
+It is important to learn about both types and talk to your physician before deciding which is right for you.

-Short daily hemodialysis: This type of hemodialysis is performed by the patient and a partner at home five to six days a week for two to three hours each time.
+Short daily hemodialysis: This is performed by the patient and a partner at home five to six days a week for two to three hours each time.

-Nocturnal hemodialysis: This type of hemodialysis is performed by the patient and a partner at home three times a week at night for six to eight hours.
+Nocturnal hemodialysis: This is performed by the patient and a partner at home three times a week at night for six to eight hours.

 Potential benefits of peritoneal dialysis include: